Skip to content

 CTA Board Question: “How does the Trust Layer protect customer data?”

-Data Cloud Integration and RAG
+Data 360 (formerly Data Cloud) Integration and RAG

 How RAG Works in Agentforce

-1. Retrieval — The system searches Data Cloud’s unified data graph (structured CRM data + unstructured content processed by Data 360) to find relevant context for the user’s query
+1. Retrieval: The system searches Data Cloud’s unified data graph (structured CRM data + unstructured content processed by Data 360) to find relevant context for the user’s query

-2. Augmentation — Retrieved data is injected into the LLM prompt alongside the user query, topic instructions, and guardrails
+2. Augmentation: Retrieved data is injected into the LLM prompt alongside the user query, topic instructions, and guardrails

-3. Generation — The enriched prompt is sent to the LLM, producing a response grounded in real customer data rather than generic training data
+3. Generation: The enriched prompt is sent to the LLM, producing a response grounded in real customer data rather than generic training data

 Data Sources Available to Agents